 Sheet Pan Chicken Piccata

 This Sheet Pan Chicken Piccata is a fuss free spin on the classic dish.
 The sheet pan is loaded with chicken, asparagus, artichokes and potatoes and covered in a lemon and caper sauce before being baked in the oven.
 The chicken becomes deliciously crispy and the veggies are tender and smothered in the zesty sauce.
-This Whole30 Chicken Piccata is also Paleo, Grain Free and Gluten Free and can easily be made Keto and Specific Carbohydrate Diet Legal too!
+This Whole30 Chicken Piccata recipe is also Paleo, Grain Free and Gluten Free.

 If you are looking for an easy all in one dish, it’s hard to beat a sheet pan recipe.
 All it takes is a quick skim through the recipes on this site to know that I am a big fan (in fact the Sheet Pan Greek Chicken is the most popular recipe on the site!).
 This Sheet Pan Chicken Piccata is such a winner of a dish.
 It takes all of the delicious flavours of the traditional dish, plus the crispiness of the chicken (thanks to the skin) and combines it into a fuss free meal.
 If you like chicken piccata I think you will absolutely love this version!

 - The flavours!
-The sauce is a delicious combination of tangy and salty flavours that really makes this dish.
+The lemon caper sauce is a delicious combination of tangy and salty flavours that really makes this dish.

 - It’s an all in one meal, no need to make any other side dishes.